OP 65.02: Effort Commitment and Certification

 • Enforce provisions of this policy

 e.
-Vice President for Research and Provost/Senior Vice President
+Vice President for Research & Innovation and Provost and Senior Vice President

 • Enforce provisions of this policy